-- Connector- They would facilitate discussions among leadership to align the change vision to the overall strategic vision as well as ensuring key stakeholder buy.
+- A people connector- They would facilitate discussions among leadership to align the change vision to the overall strategic vision as well as ensuring key stakeholder buy.
 They would also work with middle management to ensure they are empowered to take their teams effectively through the change process and they would work with teams to identify and overcome their concerns as well as embed the change within their processes and systems.

 The best way to measure if a change workshop was a success, is that teams are inspired to make change happen, and have practical steps to make change stick.